Skip to content

 Note

 During setup, you will be asked to enter an IATA airport code for your region.
 For the Chicago area, use ORD.
 Make sure to use the correct IATA code, it is not the same as an ICAO code.
-A quick search for your nearest major airport will confirm it.

 Note